logaretm/vee-validate/docs/guide/rules.md

 ### after params

-- `target:` The input name to be validated against.
+- `target:` The other field's ref to be validated against.
 Must have the same format as the date_format rule.
 Can also be a date value of the same format.
 - `inclusion`: Whether to include equal dates as a valid value, setting it to any value will set it to true, it is false by default.

 <input v-validate="'date_format:DD/MM/YYYY|after:afterTarget'" :class="{'input': true, 'is-danger': errors.has('after_field') }" name="after_field" type="text" placeholder="DD/MM/YYYY">